 Have you ever been stumped by a question like "Tell me a little bit about yourself?"

 Dude, come on!
 That's interviewing 101.
-It gets so much harder than that.
+It gets so much

 We've already established that interviews for jobs on Wall Street can be like a punch in the face.
 But guess which industry gives the toughest interviews?

 According to recent interview candidates, the answer is: consulting.

 Job site Glassdoor.com dug through more than 80,000 interview ratings that people had shared on its site and came up with the top 25 hardest companies to interview with.

 Consulting firms dominated the list, with seven out of the 25 being consulting firms.
 In fact, the top five were all consulting!

 “I’m not surprised to see consulting firms on the list,” said Samantha Zupan, director of corporate communications at Glassdoor.
 “They do case-study presentations.
 Their job is about thinking through those challenges.”

 McKinsey & Companycame in at No. 1 with an interview difficulty rating of 3.9 out of 5, 5 being the hardest.
 Next were Boston Consulting Groupwith a rating of 3.8, and Oliver Wymanat 3.7.

 Job candidates were asked the following questions at recent interviews at those consulting firms that topped the list:

 “There are three products: tomatoes, luxury cars, T-shirts.
 What value added tax is applied to each product type?” — McKinsey & Company junior consultant candidate (location n/a).